Adobe Flash Player: Google Chrome

 Starting from Chrome 76, Flash is disabled by default without any prompts to activate Flash content.
-Users who wanted to play Flash content had to manually set a browser to prompt for Flash content, and then during each browser session enable Flash plugin for every site individually.
+Users who wanted to play Flash content had to manually set a browser to prompt for Flash content, and then during each browser session, enable Flash plugin for every site individually.
 Microsoft Edge, which is based on Chromium, followed the same plan as Google Chrome.

 Google Chrome blocked the Flash plugin as "out of date" in January 2021, and fully removed it from the browser with Chrome version 88, released on January 20, 2021.

 Mozilla Firefox

 Starting with Firefox 85, Flash is disabled by default without any prompts to activate Flash content.
-To play Flash content, users had to manually set a browser to prompt for Flash content, and then during each browser session enable Flash plugin for every site individually.
+To play Flash content, users had to manually set a browser to prompt for Flash content, and then, during each browser session, enable the Flash plugin for every site individually.
 Firefox 85, released on January 26, 2021, completely removed support for the Flash plugin.
 Firefox ESR dropped support on November 2, 2021 (Firefox 78 ESR was the last version with support).